Rao Jodha Desert Rock Park: Restoration

 The Rao Jodha Desert Rock Park has attempted both architectural and ecological restoration.
-The Visitors Centre is housed in Singhoria Pol, a 17th-century gateway into Jodpur city, which had fallen into ruins and disrepair.
+The Visitors Centre is housed in Singhoria Pol, a 17th-century gateway into Jodhpur city, which had fallen into ruins and disrepair.
 The gateway was restored and the Visitors Centre, completed in February 2011, has an Interpretation Gallery about the desert, plants, and history, integrated into the passages and rooms over and around the gate.
 The historic city wall that had crumbled in places was also restored, which assisted in protecting the area from grazing livestock during ecological restoration.

 Ecological restoration was carried out to remove invasive alien plants and bring back the original desert and arid land vegetation of the region.
 The park area was earlier overrun by Prosopis juliflora (local name baavlia), an invasive, thorny shrub introduced from Central America almost a century ago.
 The Prosopis juliflora was carefully removed from the volcanic rocks with the help of local Khandwaliya people, expert in rock chiseling.
 The park now has around 250 species of native plants.
 A small 'xeriscape' or 'Xeri garden' at the Visitor's Centre has been created to display a range of xeric and rocky microhabitats, each with several characteristic native plant species.
 The restoration or rewilding project has been spearheaded by Pradip Krishen, a filmmaker who renounced filmmaking due to corruption in the Industry.
 Mr. Krishen turned to gardening and environmental conservation, serving in this way to rejuvenate the deteriorating Indian landscape and its people.